hschafer2017/Sports-Multi-timer-Assistant/README.md

 ```
 split: ["00:02.23", "00:01.45"]
 ```
-So I had to implement a list comprehension to seperate this string into multiple strings in a list (if more than one split was taken for a lane) every 9 characters.
+So I had to implement a list comprehension to separate this string into multiple strings in a list (if more than one split was taken for a lane) every 9 characters.

 # Known Issues
 In the HTML timer_page.html, the form that's sending data for the AJAX function looks like it has a stray end tag, but, the needed to encompass all of the final times, split, and lane data in order to save the times to MongoDB.
 Due to styling and other elements needing to be displayed, it does look like the form is out of order with the other elements.
 Also, looking at the HTML there are empty tags, however, this is where the split times are inserted into the HTML using jQuery.